 Topics we cover

-In addition, Palms Australia’s qualified and experienced Placement Coordinator builds on learning at the course with individual guidance that will assist you to manage personal, development and cross-cultural challenges throughout your placement.
+In addition, Palms’ experienced Global Programs Manager builds on learning at the course with individual guidance that will assist you to manage personal, development and cross-cultural challenges throughout your placement.

 The location

-For those who will be driving, there is parking available at both venues.
-For those unable to drive we may be able to arrange a lift to the venue.
-If you need further assistance or would like to discuss your travel arrangements, please give us a call before registering.
+Please inform us of your travel arrangements in case joint transport can be organized with other participants.
+For those who will be driving, there is parking available at the venue.
+If you would like to discuss your travel arrangements, please give us a call.

 Cost